blues/app-accelerators/08-power-quality-monitor/drwattson-build.md

 > WARNING: electrical power MUST always be delivered via a female connector and consumed via male connector so that power always flows from female to male connector.
 An exposed male connector must never be live as doing so may result in electrical shock and fatal injury.
 If you are not familiar with mains electrical wiring, please seek a qualified electrician for assistance.

-### Step 1: Plan the wiring
+### Step 1: Plan the Wiring

 Before you begin, be sure to have clear understanding of how the wiring will be once completed.
 We made notes after reviewing the wiring guide in Section 5 of the [Dr. Wattson User Manual].

-In addition to the wiring shown, we also chose to also wire in a NEMA AC socket for a USB power supply.
+In addition to the wiring shown in the manual, we also chose to also wire in a NEMA AC socket for a USB power supply.

 ![](images/wiring-01-notes.jpg)